simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

-But at the same time, you should be careful in separating your scientific contribution (the master/workers algorithm) and the artifacts used to test it (platform, deployment and workload).
-This is why SimGrid forces you to express your platform and deployment files in XML instead of using a programming interface: it forces a clear separation of concerns between things of very different nature.
+But at the same time, you should be careful in separating your scientific contribution (the master/workers algorithm) and the artifacts used to test it (platform, deployment, and workload).
+This is why SimGrid forces you to express your platform and deployment files in XML instead of using a programming interface: it forces a clear separation of concerns between things of different nature.

 Lab 3: Fixed Experiment Duration
 --------------------------------